TomRob08/C-Coding-Minds/09 Arrays/Array.md

   return 0;
 ```

-Array can be initialized with values if there is an equal sign on the right and then the array values inside curly brackets ```{}```.
+Arrays can be initialized with values if there is an equal sign on the right and then the array values inside curly brackets ```{}```.
 Arrays don't need to have their size declared if it is initialized with values because the array knows it's size based on how many values are in the curly brackets.

 ## Accessing values in an array